Ismenama5s/haseeb-qureshi.github.io/_posts/2016-05-07-how-to-break-into-tech-job-hunting-and-interviews.md

 Godspeed, you code warrior.

-Edit: If you are trying to break into tech and intend to [earn-to-give](https://en.wikipedia.org/wiki/Earning_to_give) (that is, you plan to donate at least 20% of your income to high-impact charities), [reach out to me](https://haseebq.com/connect), and I'd be happy to give you advice on your resume, free of charge. :)
+Edit: If you are trying to break into tech and intend to [earn-to-give](https://en.wikipedia.org/wiki/Earning_to_give) (that is, you plan to donate at least 20% of your income to high-impact charities), reach out to me and I'd be happy to give you advice on your resume, free of charge. :)